 Prerequisites: Tai Chi Short Form.
 Twenty-week course.

-Prerequisites: Tai Chi Short Form; Flute Form; Two-person Stick; extensive Nei Kung, Push-Hands, and fighting; permission from Sifu Harris (due to the length of weapon and size of school, class will be limited to 8).
+Prerequisites: Tai Chi Short Form; Flute Form; Two-person Stick; extensive Nei Kung, Push-Hands, and fighting; permission from Sifu Harris.
+(Due to the length of this weapon and our studio space — class size is limited.)